brianferguson/SysColor.dll/README.md

 * A numeric return of "1" means the color was retrieved.
 A numeric value of "-1" means the color was *not* retrieved.
 The numeric value can be retrieved through [section variables](http://docs.rainmeter.net/manual-beta/variables/section-variables) (eg. [MeasureName:]).

 #####Note:
 When using a Aero theme (for non-XP users), the only available color is the current Aero color.
 You can retrieve the other colors, however they may *not* be the current color shown.
-I am looking for ways to retrieve the different colors for the Aero theme.

 Options